-As a result of the project evaluators' recommendation, the qualitative research working packages (both WP5 and WP6) target the 2014 Presidential elections in Romania.
-WP5 has two components: gathering of focus group data and gathering of media content data.
+As a result of the project evaluators' recommendation, the qualitative research working packages (both WP5 and WP6) were re-designed to target the 2014 Presidential elections in Romania.
+WP5 has two components: gathering of interview/ focus group data and gathering of media content data.

-On the first component, a series of focus groups were run in the pre-election period focusing on the perceived personal traits of the main candidates and their salience.
+On the first component, a series of interviews and focus groups were run in the preelection period focusing on the perceived personal traits of the main candidates and their salience.
 Working with a lightly structured interview guide developed in the context of the specific list of the main presidential candidates, focus groups also targeted the perceived contrasts between candidate perceived profiles and the role of media.